cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 ![ULC 2](Figures/NAND_AND_Circuit.PNG)

-Press the the play icon, &#9658, and toggle the input component labelled as 'A' and 'B', what fundamental gate is this?
+Press the the play icon, &#9658, and toggle the input components labelled as 'A' and 'B'.
+What fundamental gate is this?

 - XNOR